Listen to this blog post

 With that, you should see that a much improvement in the time it takes for you to get quotes and you should see an extremely fast turn around and on top of that, your AV company will love you because you’re getting them the information they need to do their job.
 So, I hope this was super, super successful.

 If you’re watching this right now on YouTube, click that subscribe and like button down below.
 We really appreciate it.
 And leave us a comment.
 We wanna know, what tips do you have for getting quotes from vendors faster?
 Do you have a certain tip?
 Leave it down in the comments below, we wanna hear it below.
 If you like this a lot, again, smash that like button.
 We really appreciate it.
 And if you have any questions just feel free to ask don’t hesitate, especially if you have any ideas for future Whiteboard Wednesday videos, we’d love to see ’em.
-I hope this was super successful and helpful for you guys.
+I hope this was super successful and helpful for you guys and you can now get your AV quotes faster.
 I hope you have a fantastic Wednesday, and we will see you all very, very soon.
 Adios.